DenisGorbachev/fastask-docs/src/HowToThink.md

 * A human program
   * Must be human-readable (-> Must be written in English)

+Notes:

+* Life is modelled as a POMDP
+* Goal is a predicate on a state in a [POMDP](https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process)

 Decision:

 * Write a human program
-  * If possible, write Coq terms immediately
+  * If possible, write Lean terms immediately
 * Write a computer program using the human program as input

 ## TODO